 While compression fractures can occur at any age, the risk rises as you get older.

-For patients younger than 55 who haven’t had a traumatic spinal injury, metastatic tumors might be the cause of a compression fracture.
+For patients younger than 55 who haven’t had a traumatic spinal injury, metastatic tumors might cause a compression fracture.
 The spine is fertile ground for cancer to grow and spread, and it weakens the vertebrae to the point of collapse in the process.

 Compression Fracture Symptoms